Ave Maria School of Law: History and governance

 John Czarnetzky was named dean of the law school in May 2021.

 Academics

 The school's curriculum combines a traditional legal education with an emphasis on how the law intersects with the Catholic intellectual tradition and natural law philosophy.
 All students are required to take courses in the moral foundations of the law, jurisprudence, and law, ethics and public policy.
-Faculty are to address moral issues in all courses, and to explore them through Catholic or other religious teachings.

-As of 2023, the school had 27 full-time and 14 part-time faculty.
+Faculty address moral issues in all courses, and explore them through Catholic or other religious teachings.
+As of 2025, the school had 28 full-time and 15 part-time faculty for 334 students.

+Admissions

+In 2025, the law school had an acceptance rate of 46.95% and an enrollment rate of 26.71% of admission offers.
+The 50th percentile LSAT score was 155 and the 50th percentile GPA was 3.36.
+The 25th to 75th percentile LSAT scores ranged from 152 to 158, and GPAs ranged from 3.07 to 3.66.